kevng9/Serenity-Cucumber-Runner/README.md

 Test is Driven based on the .feature files located in src/test/resources/features directory.
 The .feature files must be generated from CA Agile Requirements Designer and must have a link to Agile Central for every scenario.

-The code fetches test data from CA Test Data Manager's Find and Reserve Models, at runtime, as per Test Data Needs specified in the Test Definition.
+The code fetches test data from CA Test Data Manager's Find and Reserve Models, at runtime, as per Test Data needs specified in the Test Definition.
-Follows use, get, from, where pattern to fetch data from CA TDM. use - is the Test Data Environment. get - is the item to get from tdm model. from - is the Name of the Test Data Model. where - specifies different where clauses to search.
+Follows "use-get-from-where" pattern to fetch data from CA TDM. use - is the Test Data Environment. get - is the item to get from tdm model. from - is the Name of the Test Data Model. where - specifies different where clauses to search.
-This code fetches the first data matching the criteria.

 Example: To get a valid digital bank username. use = "DigitalBank";